Making a Shoebox Diorama

 The classic shoebox diorama is a childhood rite of passage.
-Although it can be used for school work, your children may enjoy making them just for fun.
-Make a diorama alongside your child today with this step by step tutorial.
+Although it can be used for schoolwork, your children may enjoy making them just for fun.
+Make one with your child today using this step-by-step tutorial.

 All you need is a box of some type, some paper, scissors, glue, and basic art supplies such as markers or crayons.

-The diorama base can be anything -- the traditional shoebox is only one option among many.
+The base can be anything— the traditional shoebox is only one option.
 We tend to use tissue boxes because we always have those on hand.

-Look around your house and especially the kitchen for any kind of reusable container -- cardboard, plastic, or tin.
+Look around your house and especially the kitchen for any kind of reusable container— cardboard, plastic, or tin.
 Think creatively!
 Odd things such as a cookie tin, a juice can, or a plastic ice cream bucket could make for an original diorama.
-Look at this unique paper plate diorama!
-Almost anything can be used to hold a diorama.
+Look at this one using a paper plate!
+Almost anything can be used.

-The simplest background could simply be colored paper -- green for grass, blue for sky, brown for earth, blue for water, etc. Or be creative with patterned papers or design your own by drawing on clouds, rocks, etc.
+The simplest background could be colored paper— green for grass, blue for sky, brown for earth, blue for water, etc. Or get creative with patterned papers or draw your own.

 If you need a little help, try these image files at Brownielocks.
-Each is a watercolor painting that might be just what you need for a diorama background -- a river with grass, an autumn tree, a winter scene, a fence and wildflowers.
+Each is a watercolor painting that might be just what you need for a background— a river with grass, an autumn tree, a winter scene, or a fence and wildflowers.

 Use coloring pages printed from the Internet to make figures for your diorama.
-You can do a websearch in your favorite search engine by entering "your topic" coloring pages.
+Search for "[your topic] coloring pages" in your favorite search engine.

 Color your images and consider how you want to mount them to the diorama.
 Below is an example of a coloring page I printed for free from Coloring Castle.
 I drew in tabs based on where I wanted my figures to be located.

-If you want to mount a figure to the bottom (as I want the flower to be), then leave a one inch tab at the bottom of the picture when you cut it out.
+If you want to mount a figure to the bottom (which is where I want the flower to be), then leave a one inch tab at the bottom of the picture when you cut it out.
 Fold back the tab, and glue it to the bottom of the diorama.

 If you want it to hang from the top, add a one inch tab to the top.

-Another variation is to use string, yarn, or ribbon to suspend the objects from the top of the box.
-In this way, they will swing and give more of a realistic effect.
+Another variation is to use string, yarn, or ribbon to suspend objects from the top of the box.
+In this way, they will swing and give more of a dynamic effect.